The best Baja Fish Tacos you’ll ever eat! They’re filled with crispy beer-battered fish, smoky chipotle mayo and a creamy cabbage slaw!

 - 1 teaspoon salt

-- ½ teaspoon cumin
+- ½ teaspoon ground cumin

 - ½ teaspoon freshly ground black pepper

-- 1 cup Mexican-style beer
+- 1 cup Mexican lager beer

-- vegetable oil, for frying
+- Vegetable oil, for frying

-- 1 ½ pounds skinless cod, mahi mahi or halibut, cut into 1×4-inch long strips
+- 1 ½ pounds skinless cod, mahi mahi, or halibut, cut into 1×4-inch long strips

-- corn or flour tortillas, warmed
+- Corn or flour tortillas, warmed

-- lime wedges, for serving
+- Lime wedges, for serving

 Instructions